mmomtchev/documentation/docs/USAGE.md

-  --version                  Show version number                       [boolean] --help                     Show help                                 [boolean] --theme, -t                specify a theme: this must be a valid theme module --polyglot                 polyglot mode turns off dependency resolution and enables
+  --version                  Show version number                       [boolean] --help                     Show help                                 [boolean] --theme, -t                specify a theme: this must be a valid theme module --polyglot                 extensions to be parsed in polyglot mode without
-                             multi-language support. use this to document c++[boolean] --project-name             project name. by default, inferred from package.json --project-version          project version. by default, inferred from
+                             dependency resolution. use this to document c++ --project-name             project name. by default, inferred from package.json --project-version          project version. by default, inferred from